VictorSafe02/OPINIFY/README.md

 Installation & Setup
 To run the project locally:
-Clone the repository:
+-- Clone the repository (URL): https://victorsafe02.github.io/SEWA-project/
-Or URL
-3. Open the project folder in a code editor.
+-- Open the project folder in a code editor.
-4. Open any `index.html` file in a browser to view the respective page.
+-- Open any `index.html` file in a browser to view the respective page.

 Future Enhancements